keshavrathig24ai1013/Assignment_2_MLOps/README.md

-Assignment_2_MLOps
-Analysis:
+:

+🔍 Inference Analysis
+✅ Perfect Accuracy (1.0000)
-Perfect Accuracy (1.0000): o Observation: The model achieved 100% accuracy on the inference data. o Analysis: For this particular assignment, this high accuracy is expected.
-The sklearn.datasets.load_digits dataset is relatively small (1797 samples) and clean.
-More importantly, in this setup, the model is being evaluated on the same dataset it was trained on.
-Logistic Regression can easily achieve near-perfect or perfect scores on the training data itself for such a well-behaved and simple classification task.
-This confirms that the model was successfully loaded and is making correct predictions on the data it has already "seen."
+Observation: The model achieved 100% accuracy on the inference dataset.

+Explanation: This result is expected because the model was evaluated on the same dataset (sklearn.datasets.load_digits) it was trained on.
+The dataset is small (1797 well-structured samples), and Logistic Regression performs exceptionally well on such simple and clean classification tasks.
+This confirms that the model was correctly loaded and is making accurate predictions on familiar data.

-Matching True vs. Predicted Labels: o Observation: The "First 10 true labels" perfectly match the "First 10 predictions." o Analysis: This visually reinforces the 100% accuracy.
-It confirms that the model's output directly corresponds to the ground truth for these initial samples, indicating no misclassifications in this subset.
+🎯 Matching True vs. Predicted Labels
+Observation: The first 10 predicted labels perfectly matched the first 10 actual labels.

+Explanation: This serves as a visual confirmation of the model’s correctness.
+The exact match highlights that the inference logic is functioning properly and that there are no misclassifications in this sample.

+📈 Total Predictions Made
+Observation: A total of 1797 predictions were generated.

-Number of Predictions: o Observation: "Generated 1797 predictions." o Analysis: This matches the total number of samples in the sklearn.datasets.load_digits dataset.
-This confirms that the inference script processed the entire dataset as intended.
+Explanation: This matches the exact number of records in the load_digits dataset.
+It verifies that the inference script processed the entire dataset as intended, with no records skipped or lost.